openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 The HAProxy documentation refers to this as _strong quoting_.
 Using strong quoting allows us to keep the quoting logic simple and `haproxy.config` more human-readable compared to the alternatives.

 ### Proposed Alternative Solution for overriding the HTTP response headers defined in the IngressController by the Route
-As per HAProxy's design: the frontend receives the request and dispatches it to the backend, and then the frontend gets the response from the backend.
+By design, HAProxy's frontend receives the request and dispatches it to the backend, and then the frontend gets the response from the backend.

 So, the override behavior happens the way mentioned in the question `Why does a custom header value defined in RouteSpec override IngressControllerSpec value ?` under section `Open Questions` where HTTP request headers defined in the IngressController are overridden by headers defined in the Route.
+HTTP response headers defined in the Ingress Controller are **not** overridden by response headers defined in the Route.

-However, if we want the same behavior of override for HTTP response headers as that of HTTP request headers then we will have to inject the set-header from the IngressController config into every backend and not the frontend.
+We considered implementing the same behavior of override for HTTP response headers as that of HTTP request headers.
+However, to do this we would have to inject the set-header from the IngressController config into every backend and not the frontend.

-The downside is that it would grow the generated haproxy.config significantly.
+We rejected this because it would grow the generated haproxy.config significantly, compromising the performance of HAProxy.
 For Example: Suppose an ingress controller called custom-header handles 100 routes.
-If it sets HTTP response X-Frame-Options DENY via spec.httpHeader.actions, then for all those 100 routes `http-response set-header X-Frame-Options DENY` will be set i.e. 100 stanzas as it will be one stanza per backend related to a route.
+If it sets HTTP response `X-Frame-Options DENY` via `spec.httpHeader.actions`, then for each of those 100 routes the command `http-response set-header X-Frame-Options DENY` will be set, resulting in 100 additional stanzas as it will be one stanza per backend related to a route.

 There might be a case, where admin wants to set a response header for all connections to the IngressController as per company policy which he won't be able to do so using this approach.
 For Example: A cluster admin wants to set the  `X-Frame-Options` header with the value `DENY` for all routes the ingress controller is handling, overwriting any existing `X-Frame-Options` header that may have been set by the application or Route configuration.

-The upside of putting all the header configuration on the backends is that it would give OpenShift router full control over the ordering of header actions.
+The upsides of injecting all the header configuration on the backends is that it would give OpenShift router full control over the ordering of header actions and present a more consistent learning environment for the admin.

 In addition, in the case of the `host` header, because the actions would take place after the frontend dispatches the connection to the backend, we could allow the `host` header to be modified via the IngressController API (see `Risks and Mitigations` section).